 - Ethically Made: Made in Bali, Indonesia.
 They are really committed to ethical production allowing the tailors to work in their homes and spend time with their families.

 - Sustainable Fabrics: They use bamboo which can be a nasty fabric, but they use a non-toxic solvent and plant based dyes so there are no harmful chemicals present in the final product.

 - Price Matches Quality: The quality in both of these pieces is great.
-I like to have multiple pairs of undies for the same bra which makes this one a little spendy, but after several washes they still look like new.
+I like to have multiple pairs of undies for the same bra which makes this one a little spendy, but after several washes, they still look like new.

 - Packaging: Came in a DHL bubble mailer which was a little disappointing, but there was no plastic in the packaging!

-These undies are so freaking soft.
+This is the best sustainable underwear and is so freaking soft.
 I hope that they come out with a bralette that had a thicker band around the bottom for a little more support!